 Interest rates for linked checking and savings

 Linking your savings account with a checking account is one way to earn a higher yield at some banks.
-This may be called a relationship rate.
-It’s more common for brick-and-mortar banks to offer these rates.
+Sometimes called relationship rates, it’s more common for brick-and-mortar banks to offer them.

 The combination of large amounts of money to avoid monthly fees and lower APYs from brick-and-mortar banks are why online banks are often a better choice for those looking to find the highest APY.
-Online banks tend to give a high APY across all balances.
-Some online banks have a minimum required to earn an APY.
+Online banks tend to offer higher savings account interest rates — including a higher APY across all balances, but some require a minimum balance to earn it.
 The majority of online banks have minimum opening requirements of $100 or less.

-*A linked qualifying mortgage can also waive the monthly fee on the Chase Premier Plus Checking account and make at least five customer-initiated transactions in a monthly statement period using your linked checking account.
+***A linked qualifying first mortgage enrolled in automatic payments can also waive the monthly fee on the Chase Premier Plus Checking account.

 Compare online banks with larger banks when you search for a high-yield account.
-You’re likely to find that online banks have lower minimum balances, won’t have monthly fees and they may pay the same APY on all balances.
-In many cases, this APY will be higher than a savings account at a brick-and-mortar bank.
+You’re likely to find that online banks have lower minimum balances, won’t have monthly fees and may pay the same APY on all balances.
+In many cases, these savings account interest rates, and the corresponding APYs, will be higher than what you’ll earn from a savings account at a brick-and-mortar bank.

 Use the national average savings rate as your gauge.
 You should be able to easily find a bank that’s offering an APY multiple times higher than the national average.

-Calculate the difference between the APY at a big bank compared with the yield at an online bank to see what higher interest earnings looks like.
+Calculate the difference between the APY at a big bank compared with the yield at an online bank to see what higher-interest earnings look like.
 The power of compounding helps your interest earn interest over time.